pszer/meoxskins/README.md

 # MeoxSkins skin editor for Minecraft.
 ## Usage
-MeoxSkins be launched using the console, using
+For linux, if the Love2D package is installed then MeoxSkins be launched using the console, using
 >love meoxskins.love "skin.png" "slim"/"wide"
+or with
+>./meoxskin

-or you can use File > Open to open a skin image.
+You can use File > Open to open a skin image/project.

+File > Save exports the skin to a file that will work with Minecraft, File > Save as Project will export in a .png layout that remembers layers.

 Select a colour using the colour picker, then left click to paint.